Sunday, August 31, 2008

 Day 3.
 What's For Dinner?

-So I've begun to look for ways to make this necessary part of my life more creative and motivating.
-Here's what's helped me:
+Which is why I've begun to look for ways to make this necessary part of my day more creative and motivating.

-1. First, cancel ALL negative confessions!
+1. Cancel all negative confessions!
 Don't mutter how you hate cooking or that you wish someone else in this family would help out more.
 It only make you feel worse.
 I look at it as a tangible, very hands-on way to express love to my family.
 I have two males in my household...they both like their food.
 Making a nice meal is a perfect way to show I care about them.

-3. There are hundreds of recipes in books, magazines and on-line to help you prepare easy and nutritious meals in 30 minutes or less.
+3. Find simple and easy recipes.
 Make it easy on yourself.
-A current favourite food blogs is Dinner with Julie.
-She shares some interesting recipes and gives you a glimpse into her life in her Calgary kitchen.
+There are hundreds of recipes in books, magazines and on-line to help you prepare easy and nutritious meals in 30 minutes or less.

-3. Recognize that cooking and grocery shopping ARE a daily part of your life's work; it's not an intrusion, it's part of it.
-So embrace and plan for it, and don't try to tack it on hoping you can fit it in somewhere when you're bushed at the end of the day.
+4. Make room for it.
+Recognize that cooking and grocery shopping ARE a daily part of your life's work.
+It's not an intrusion, it's one of the most important parts of it.
+So embrace and plan for it, and don't try to tack it on at the end, hoping you can fit it in somewhere when you're bushed at the end of the day.

-Cookin' will always be with us, so why not look for ways to make it easier, more fun, and as enjoyable as we can.
+Cooking and eating will always be with us, so why not look for ways to make meal prep easier and as enjoyable as we can.
 It's all part of living a beautiful life.

 Brenda